Tag Archives: Bushwalking in South East Queensland

 Easy walking on open granite slabs.

 By late afternoon, our enthusiasm waning, we propped at a rare flattish patch of sand nestled between rock slabs and boulders and relatively clear of burnt out scrub.
-It was too late to go galivanting around looking for the Wallangarra Ridge Remote Campzone still some one and a half kilometres to our South-West and 100 metres down in a decidedly scrubby looking valley.
+It was too late to go gallivanting around looking for the Wallangarra Ridge Remote Campzone still some one and a half kilometres to our South-West and 100 metres down in a decidedly scrubby looking valley.
 I’m not sure why camping down there would offer any positives.

 Our camp nestled on a rare patch of level sand.